medinnna/gulp-sass-glob-modules/README.md

-gulp-sass-glob-import
+gulp-sass-glob-use-forward
 =====================

-gulp task to allow importing directories in your SCSS.
+gulp task to allow importing directories in your SCSS using @use and @forward.

-Different from [gulp-sass-bulk-import](https://github.com/mathisonian/gulp-sass-bulk-import) in that I needed the output to not include the absolute path.
-Also using `Globs` for more flexibility.
+Similar to [gulp-sass-glob-import](https://github.com/bleuarg/gulp-sass-glob-import) but supports @use and @forward instead.

 ## installation

 ```
-npm install --save-dev gulp-sass-glob-import
+npm install --save-dev gulp-sass-glob-use-forward
 ```